Western Short Story - Dogtown

 “Hell, you ain’t nothin’ but a child.”

 The girl’s eyes narrowed slightly and she pulled the trigger.
 Cleavey Rhingold felt the bullet slam into his chest and he stared at the girl in horror.
-He watched stupidly as she pulled back on the hammer and fired the remaining barrel, again hitting him in the chest.
+He watched stupidly as she pulled back on the other hammer and fired the remaining barrel, again hitting him in the chest.

 He was lying on his back in the hot dust of the street.
 A tall, gaunt man had his shirt open and was looking at his chest.
 He could feel the blood running down his side.